Penthouse (film): Production

 The working title of Penthouse was "Penthouse Legend."
 Baxter was borrowed from Warner Bros. for the film.
-The film was the first pairing of Loy and director W. S. Van Dyke, who would later direct many of the Thin Man films which would make Loy a star.
-Penthouse screenwriters Frances Goodrich and Albert Hackett went on to write the screenplays for three of the six Thin Man films: The Thin Man (1934), After the Thin Man (1936), and Another Thin Man (1939).
+The film was the first pairing of Loy and director W. S. Van Dyke, who directed many of the Thin Man films which would make Loy a star.
+Penthouse screenwriters Frances Goodrich and Albert Hackett wrote the screenplays for three of the six Thin Man films: The Thin Man (1934), After the Thin Man (1936), and Another Thin Man (1939).

 After directing Penthouse, Van Dyke told MGM production boss Louis B. Mayer that Loy would be a big star if she continued to receive the right kinds of roles.